yiangmeng/aws-react-native-amplify-workshop/appsync/README.md

 1. Go to the [AWS Cognito User Pool console](https://ap-southeast-1.console.aws.amazon.com/cognito/users)
 2. Select your user pool
 3. Go to triggers
-4. At the *Post authentication* section, select your lambda function in the dropdown list
+4. At the *Post authentication* section, select your lambda function `lambda-cognito-dynamodb-table-put` in the dropdown list
 5. Scroll down, select **Save changes** at the bottom of the page

 You are now set.
 Next, you can proceed to [Lab 4](../app/README.md) to run your React Native app on your mobile phone.